cBioPortal/cbioportal/docs/File-Formats.md

 ## Gene Set Data
 A description of importing gene sets (which are required before loading gene set study) can be found [here](Import-Gene-Sets.md).
 This page also contains a decription to import gene set hierarchy data, which is required to show a hierarchical tree on the query page to select gene sets.

 cBioPortal supports GSVA scores and GSVA-like scores, such as ssGSEA.
-The [Gene Set Variation Analysis]([http://www.bioconductor.org/packages/release/bioc/html/GSVA.html]) method in R (GSVA, [Hänzelmann, 2013](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-7)) can calculate several types of scores (specified with the `methods=` argument) and outputs a score between -1 and 1.
-The GSVA method also calculates a p-value per score using a boothstrapping method.
+The [Gene Set Variation Analysis](http://www.bioconductor.org/packages/release/bioc/html/GSVA.html) method in R (GSVA, [Hänzelmann, 2013](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-7)) can calculate several types of scores (specified with the `methods=` argument) and outputs a score between -1 and 1.
+The GSVA method also calculates a p-value per score using a bootstrapping method.

 To import the GSVA(-like) data, a score and p-value data file are required.
 It is important that the dimensions of the score and p-value file are the same and that they contain the same gene sets and samples.
 Both data files require a meta file.